 Here at Little Bunny Bear we are part of a growing number of people who are working hard to bring back knowledge and support into local communities.
 Little Bunny Bear wants to help as many parents as possible and build a community of knowledge that’s owned by parents.

-If you have a baby and would like support with Baby Pottying/Elimination Communication, why not try my new multimedia eGuide
+If you have a baby and would like support with Baby Pottying/Elimination Communication, why not download my Baby Pottying guide

 will you join us?